-In the meantime, eat plenty of fruits and vegetables rich in vitamin C. If you also take a supplement, try not to exceed the upper limit of 2,000 milligrams of vitamin C a day.
-As always, talk to your doctor first before taking any supplement.
+More research is needed.
+But in the meantime, eat plenty of fruits and vegetables rich in vitamin C, such as oranges and red peppers.
+If you also take a supplement, try not to exceed the upper limit of 2,000 milligrams of vitamin C a day.
+As always, talk with your doctor before taking any supplement.

 Brent A. Bauer, M.D.